mnesca/corgi_cubicle/README.md

 For now im sticking with Canadian open data sources: https://data.winnipeg.ca/  -- i am currently going to be doing analysis on transit data.

+UPDATE 10-23-2019:
+  - Learned a new very empowering way of requesting for help! reprex() and datapasta!  check out my new markdown (still meticulously working on it...)

 UPDATE 09-26-2019:
   - Hey all!
 School has started and I wanted to give an update, I slowed down with my Winnipeg Transit Analysis (although I do really miss it, I want to extract as much insight as possible!), however I will be picking up on doing textual analysis since this is what i am planning to do for my thesis.
 I am currently in the works for learning pdftools package with R then will be using tidytext by Julia Silge.
 I want to create some practice analysis on it because i have specific measures to conduct.
 I apologize for the inactivity, but i assure you work is being done behind the scenes!
 Stay tuned!